johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 During the implementation I faced, among others, these issues and possible improvements I want to discuss:
 - The algorithm is very sensitive to lighting conditions.
-Playing around with the thresholds works locally but in general there will always be some situation.
+Playing around with the thresholds works locally but in general there will always be some situation the algorithm may fail.
+An adaptive algorithm (like Otsu) could be used to improve the algorithm.
+Alternatively it would be possible to adapt the settings iteratively based on the current fit quality and consistency of the lanes.
 - Detection gets worse the further the lane is in front of the car.
 This problem could maybe be solved by weighting the influence of the detected points on the "fit" based on the distance to the car.
 I want to try this later on.
 - Currently left and right lane are considered independently but they will/should have very equal curvature.
+This could be used to improve the stability.
+- Adapt the mask: The mask used after binary image is currently fixed.
+It could be adapted with the latest curvature findings to improve detection on curvy roads.
+- If the vehicle changes the lane the algorithm will take a lot of time to adapt.
+To prevent these an appropriate reset mechanism has to be implemented.
-- LowPass filtering the lanes smoothed the results but makes the system slower in recovering from possible wrong detections.
-To improve this the algorithm should
+- Low pass filtering the lanes smoothed the results but makes the system slower in recovering from possible wrong detections.
+This could also benefit from a reset mechanism.
+- Further the low pass filtering of all coefficients is not entirely correct as it might alter the shape of the curve of the curve.
+I experimented with storing the found points for several frames and fitting the lane of this measurement.
+This improved stability but tremendously increased the calculating time that's why I did not proceed with this approach (for now).